Anything-Code/international-project-management/status-presentation-1.md

       4. Select one solution **or** compose solutions into one (Mahima)
 5. Rough draft of our game (Mahima)
 6. Summary of presentation (Niklas)

+## Feedback

+1. Don't tell teachers how to teach
+2. Final presentation should focus on the solution